amnweb/yasb/docs/CLI.md

 - `enable-autostart` - Enable autostart for the status bar on system boot.
 - `disable-autostart` - Disable autostart for the status bar on system boot.
 - `reload` - Reload the status bar configuration.
-- `update` - Update the status bar.
+- `update` - Update aplicattion to the latest version.
 - `log` - Show the status bar logs in the terminal.
 - `help` - Show the help message.